Vietnam.vn - Nền tảng quảng bá Việt Nam

 The S&P 500 rose 0.7% to close at 5,958.
 The tech-heavy Nasdaq Composite rose 0.52% to 19,211.
 The Dow Jones Industrial Average rose 332 points, or 0.78%, to 42,655.

 For the week, the S&P 500 rose 5.3%, the Dow Jones rose 3.4% and the Nasdaq rose 7.2%.
-With that result, all three indexes have turned into positive status since the beginning of the year.
+With this result, all three indexes have turned into positive status since the beginning of the year.

 Technology was the biggest gainer this week.
 Large-cap tech stocks were bought back by investors after the US and China reached a tariff truce.
 Previously, these stocks were sold off heavily when tensions between the world's two largest economies escalated.
 Investors on Wall Street are also hoping for more clarity on the trade situation in the coming weeks.